TDiazSouble/devOps-project/README.md

 minikube start --cpus 4 --memory 6012           --> you can change parameters to set your own o leave blank for default

+- If you get an error with kubelet or "missing optional cgroups: blkio", try:

+sudo su

+nano /etc/default/grub

+In "GRUB_CMDLINE_LINUX" add "cgroup_enable=memory"

+You should have: GRUB_CMDLINE_LINUX_DEFAULT="quiet splash cgroup_enable=memory"

+update-grub2

+Reboot machine: reboot

 ---------- DEPLOY JENKINS ON MINIKUBE ----------